miklevin/MikeLev.in/_posts/2025-01-03-git-cherry-picking.md

 > convenient thought-clarifying illusion.
 I keep trying concurrency in Python,
 > but you know it's telling that `async` and `await` are paired-up right out of
 > the gate.
 You don't have one without the other waiting on it.
 Concurrency is
-> best when it's a momentary, fleeting thing&#151;bursty with aggregating the
+> best when it's a momentary, fleeting thing—bursty with aggregating the
 > results ASAP back to a single thread.
 In my mind is the git equivalent.

 **Me**: Okay, so what I did was this: